 Dr. Debby Carter –

 Debby asked Jesus into her heart at age nine, and committed to serve him full-time by age sixteen.
-As a result God has directed a thirty-five year profession in the fields of psychology, family counseling, early childhood and biblical studies which produced three academic degrees.
-Her journey from residential teen counselor and developer of two Christian preschools resulted in EC special education teacher licensure in three states, and school district manager over child and family assessment in a MN-ECFE program.
+As a result God has directed a fifty-two year profession in the fields of psychology, family counseling, early childhood and biblical studies which produced three academic degrees.
+Her journey from residential teen counselor and developer of two Christian preschools resulted in EC special education teacher licensure in three states, including infant and toddler certifications.
+She was a district school district manager over child and family assessment in a MN-ECFE program.
 Her own schooling came from seven universities and one Christian Liberal Arts College.